 What You’ll Study

-This interdisciplinary major starts with core courses in biology, ecology, chemistry, math, and environmental ethics.
-Then you’ll select from a wide range of courses in a concentration and elective area based on your interests.
+This interdisciplinary major starts with foundational courses in Environmental Science, Environmental Policy and Justice, Environmental Education, and Math.
+Then you’ll select from a wide range of courses based on your interests.

 Honors Program in Natural Sciences

 Environmental studies majors can opt to participate in the honors program, which grants honors recognition on your degree.
 To graduate with honors, you must earn a 3.5 GPA, complete an independent research project or internship, and present your work to the faculty.